Ekeler scores 3 touchdowns, Chargers hold off Texans 34-24 – KION546

 AP Sports Writer

+He had it Sunday, scoring his first three touchdowns of the year to lead Los Angeles to a 34-24 win over the Houston Texans.

+“To get him going today was big,” Los Angeles coach Brandon Staley said.
+“He played like a captain today beyond his performance on the field.
+He really led our football team on offense and just played with the energy that he’s known for and just a complete performance by him.”

-HOUSTON (AP) — Justin Herbert threw for 340 yards and two touchdowns and Austin Ekeler scored three times as the Los Angeles Chargers built a big early lead and held on for a 34-24 win over the Houston Texans on Sunday.
+Justin Herbert threw for 340 yards and two touchdowns as the Chargers built a big early lead and held on.

 Houston scored 17 straight points to get within three with about 8 1/2 minutes left.
 The Chargers (2-2) then put together a 12-play, 84-yard drive, capped by Ekeler’s 14-yard reception, to put the game away and snap a two-game skid.